benwoosley/coder-den/README.md

 Developed by Gunnar Benson, Benjamin Jackson, and Benjamin Woosley.

 ### Stack
-This website requires Apache and mySQL.
+This website requires HTTP server and mySQL.
 During development XAMPP was used.

 The website stores the images in a randomly generated ID onto a directory on the hosts machine.
 This allows for multiple images of the same name to be uploaded.